ONSdigital/sdc-int-cc-service/database/README.md

     cc=> exit
 ```

-### Drop existing postgres artifacts relating to CC Service in GCP
+### Drop existing postgres artefacts relating to CC Service in GCP

 Note: this will drop all data!